yuriharrison/easysocket/README.md

 # EASYSOCKET

-Easysocket make it easy to work with TCP and UPD sockets, client or server.
+Easysocket make it easy to work with TCP and UPD sockets client and server.

 #### <span style="color:red">*WARKING*</span>